 Reducing the amount of energy used in your home is easier than ever when conservation efforts pay you back.
 That's why we're pleased to roll out the comprehensive 2014 Residential Rebate Program.
 NOTE: Due to the popularity of this program, some rebates may not be available when you apply for them.
 Please check below for updates on specific rebates:

 - Air Conditioner Rebate—If your unit is ready to be replaced, we’ve added a $100 rebate for 15-SEER units and a $200 rebate for units rated 16-SEER and higher.
 Upgrade and watch the energy savings begin.
-View application.
-JULY 2014 UPDATE: Funds for this rebate are dwindling, and all likely will be distributed by August 31.
+AUGUST 2014 UPDATE: All funds have been distributed, and this rebate is no longer available.

 - CFL Program—Residential Members who have an energy audit performed on their homes are eligible to receive up to $25 in CFLs to be used in their most frequently used fixtures.
 View application.